01 of 07

 Installing a Moen Harlon Kitchen Faucet

 The instructions for installing a Moen kitchen faucet, as with any faucet, will vary slightly based on the design of the model.
-The steps here show how to remove an old faucet and install a new Moen Harlon series faucet.
-The installation is similar to that of other Moen kitchen faucet models with a single handle.
-This faucet includes pre-attached flexible water supply lines with 3/8-inch compression (screw-on) fittings.
+In this example, you'll see how remove an old faucet and install a new Moen Harlon series faucet.
+The installation will similar for virtually all Moen kitchen faucet models with a single handle.
+This particular model includes pre-attached flexible water supply lines with 3/8-inch compression (screw-on) fittings.
 If your shutoff valves under the sink are 1/2-inch instead of 3/8-inch, connect the supply lines with 3/8-to-1/2-inch compression adapters.

 Continue to 2 of 7 below.